mesosphere/dcos-docs-site/pages/services/marathon-lb/1.13/mlb-advanced-tutorial/index.md

 <a name="virtual-host-cli"></a>

 ## Modifying with app definition with the CLI
-If you are working with the external NGINX app and the `nginx-external.json` app definition file, you can modify and deploy the virtual host settings for the the NGINX application using the DC/OS CLI.
+If you are working with the external NGINX app and the `nginx-external.json` app definition file, you can modify and deploy the virtual host settings for the NGINX application using the DC/OS CLI.

 1. Add the HAPROXY_0_VHOST label to your local `nginx-external.json` file.